ASVBPREAUBV/vierzig/README.md

 ### Config File

-No Config Params are needed starting.
+No Config Params are needed for getting started.

 For all possible Config Params you can look [here](https://github.com/ASVBPREAUBV/vierzig-theme-demo/blob/master/config.toml)